citta-lab/react-internationalization-exmple/internationalized-app/README.md

 2.2 We made use of FormattedMessage to translate the data, but buy default we provided some static message in the code.
 2.3 Provided actual translation json file along with locale using `IntlProvider`.
 In reality, the default messages we provided in FormattedMessage should be english and we would focus on other language json file in translation.
 However i have used english to just diffrenciate the text.
+2.4 Added spanish version of translation and changed the locale in index file to get reflected while rendering.